“Sigh no more, ladies, sigh no more,

 - The “I’ve heard your parrot joke ad nauseam, but because I love you, I’ll laugh uproariously like I’m hearing it for the first time when you tell it in front of our new friends” sigh.

-- The “I just realized I’m 100% wrong during our argument but I’m not going to back down, so instead I’ll pretend I find you far too tedious to continue” sigh.
+- The “I just realized I’m 100 percent wrong during our argument but I’m not going to back down, so instead I’ll pretend I find you far too tedious to continue” sigh.

-- The “I cannot believe Ben Affleck and Jennifer Garner split up” sigh or his coordinating answering sigh of, “I cannot believe you waste time paying attention to people we will never break bread with” sigh.
+- The “I cannot believe Channing Tatum and Jenna Dewan split up” sigh or his coordinating answering sigh of, “I cannot believe you waste time paying attention to people we will never break bread with.”

 - The “You ate the last one?” sigh.
 Heard from the kitchen through the frantic rummaging of cellophane during a particularly riveting episode of Game of Thrones.